CamKeys-Git/neuralNetwork/README.md

 # numberClassifier

-Neural Network For Handwritten Number Clasification With MatLab
+Neural Network For Handwritten Number Clasification

+This neural network uses a "vectorized implementation" of the regularized cost function with MatLab.

 To get stared, load the dataset containing images of handwritten numbers.